Learn what it means to be carbon neutral & live sustainably

 Many companies, institutions, and individuals are now turning to carbon neutrality as a way of offsetting some of the dangerous effects of burning fossil fuels.
 Scientists and climate experts agree that we need to start acting quickly to slow and repair the damage being caused to our environment on a daily basis.

 That’s why Inspire and our customers are fighting for change by making the switch to clean energy sources.
-If you’d like to find out more about how you can join us and reduce your impact, consider switching to clean energy.
+If you’d like to find out more about how you can join us and reduce your impact, consider a clean energy plan.

 What is carbon neutral?
 What does carbon neutral mean?